ZainAli104/needle-python/README.md

 # -> Retrieval-Augmented Generation (RAG) is the technique that moved into "Adopt" in this volume of the Technology Radar.
 ```

-This is one basic example of a RAG pipeline you can quicklu implement using Needle and OpenAI.
+This is one basic example of a RAG pipeline you can quickly implement using Needle and OpenAI.
 Feel free to engineer more precise prompts and explore other prompting techniques such as chain-of-thoughts (CoT), graph of thoughts (GoT) etc.

 Needle API helps you with hassle-free contextualization however does not limit you to a certain RAG technique.
 Let us know what you build in our [Discord channel](https://discord.gg/JzJcHgTyZx) :)